How to Care for Your Sick Dog – An Informative Guide!

 Make a Comfortable Environment

 Your dog is likely to sleep more when he is ill.
-You can make a quiet and comfortable space free from the household noise.
+You can make a quiet and comfortable space free from household noise.
 You should use clean bedding and even add extra blankets to warm up.
 Some dogs will find seclusion in places such as under the bed, which could indicate they feel anxious or uncomfortable.

-For example, Duke a Golden Retriever, had undergone surgery and required a quiet setting.
+For example, Duke, a Golden Retriever, had undergone surgery and required a quiet setting.
 The owner thus created a room with the best bedding to make it quiet and undisturbed.

 Maintain Proper Nutrition and Hydration

 Give fresh water all the time to your dog.
 If it doesn’t want to eat, refer to your veterinarian for the best dietary advice for the particular dog.
 It actually helps to manage gastrointestinal upset such as diarrhea.
-According to Dr. Jamie Lovejoy, DVM, bland diet that contains boiled chicken with rice is an excellent option in this condition.
-However, do not force-feed the dog but wait for them to get around and regain appetite.
+According to Dr. Jamie Lovejoy, DVM, a bland diet that contains boiled chicken with rice is an excellent option in this condition.
+However, do not force-feed the dog, but wait for them to get around and regain their appetite.

 Provide Emotional Support

 To a pet dog, your presence can be comforting.
 Just spend time with them and give gentle pets and soothing words.
 This form of emotional support reduces their stress and anxiety while they are ill.
-Just as a dog improves the life and relationships of an owner, he also needs emotional support.
+Just as a dog improves the life and relationships of an owner, it also needs emotional support.

 Ensure Hygiene and Care